ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 ## 1. DESCRIPTION

-ami is a collection of plugins that search, index and extract pieces of information from structured documents.
-A piece of information can be a mention of a certain species (e.g. Brachiosaurus) in a text, a gene sequence, or an expression of a chemical compound.
-The type of relevant information varies from discipline to discipline.
-We are continously developing new plugins to cover different types of encoded knowledge.

-The input for ami is always a ctree containing documents in [scholarly HTML](../sHTML/sHTML-overview.md). ami then applies one of the available plugins, extracts the relevant content from the sHTML, and stores results in a folder in the ctree.

 **What does ami?**

+Ami is a collection of plugins that search, index and extract pieces of information from structured documents.
+So this is where the facts get extracted into XML files, so they can be used for further usage.

 **Why do we need ami?**

+Ami offers a plugin-style architecture with some powerful modules to extract facts like genes, species and sequences and to use regular expressions.
+We are continously developing new plugins to cover different types of encoded knowledge.

 **How can I use ami?**

+BLABLABLA

 **What you will learn here**

-This tutorial shows you how to
+This tutorial shows you:
+- how to use the species plugin
+- how to use the genes plugin
+- how to use the sequences plugin
+- how to use regular expressions
+- what to do with the extracted facts

 **How to use the tutorial**